 Any Party or person materially impacted by the outcome of the decision under Paragraph 20 in respect of a Self-Governance Change, may (within 10 Working Days following the notification of that decision) appeal the decision to the Authority.

-If the decision under Paragraph 20 in respect of a Self-Governance Change differs from the recommendation of the Code Manager, then the decision will automatically be appealed to the Authority unless the Code Manager considers that the reasons provided by the Change Panel or relevant Responsible Committee are of themselves sufficient for it to change its own recommendation.
+If the decision under Paragraph 20 in respect of a Self-Governance Change differs from the recommendation of the Code Manager, then the decision will automatically be referred to the Authority unless the Code Manager considers that the reasons provided by the Change Panel or relevant Responsible Committee are of themselves sufficient for it to change its own recommendation.
 In such cases, the revision to the recommendation and specifically the reasons for it will be recorded by the Code Manager.

 For each decision appealed to the Authority under Paragraph 22.1 or 22.2, the Authority will then determine whether to approve or reject the Change Proposal.
 Accordingly, where the Authority’s determination is that the Change Proposal is to be rejected (where it has previously been approved) the Change Proposal shall be cancelled and not implemented (or, if already implemented, shall be reversed).